TITLE "Writing Aliens", or, "Duchamp, Markov, Queneau: A Mostly Delightful Quilt"

 Serial Entrepreneur and Joking Computer come up with jokes that are funny because they're bad in a creative way.
 AmIRite Bot is different; it says "my joke may be bad, but it's better than the joke you came up with, puny human."

 @Unicode_ebooks is the purest Duchamp alien ever created.
-It's just random Unicode characters. @Unicode_ebooks was created by my friend Adam Parrish, and I hate it.
+It's just random Unicode characters. @Unicode_ebooks was created by my friend Allison Parrish, and I hate it.
 It's so pointless.
 It's white noise.